B2B eCommerce Payment Methods Guide: Compare Pros & Cons in 2023

 Simply, B2B payments are payments made between companies for goods or services.
 For example, a company might pay a supplier for office equipment, or a restaurant owner might pay for vegetables, fruits, meats from their providers.
 In general, whenever one business invoices another one, it creates a B2B payment scenario.

-In spite of such plenty of opportunities for disruption, B2B payment solutions are lagging behind consumer payments, and paper checks are still the most popular way for business transactions.
 So why does this happen?
-That is because B2B payment is influenced by several factors that do not exsert any impact on consumer payment.
+That is because B2B payment is influenced by several factors that do not exert any impact on consumer payment.

 Although businesses have used cash to pay each other over the years, this seems to be gradually obsolete.
 Today, it seems weird to come and pay a supplier a briefcase full of bills.
 How can you handle this if the contracts cost billions of dollars?

-In the world of B2B business, paying by checks is relatively easy.
+For B2B eCommerce companies paying by checks is relatively easy.
 Basically, this category includes traditional paper checks and electronic checks issued by a purchaser to a seller.
 Only after the check is deposited, the payment request from the buyer’s bank will be sent to the seller’s bank.

-Interestingly, while we are not using check much in our personal lives, they still dominate the business world.
+Interestingly, while we are not using checks much in our personal lives, they still dominate the business or eCommerce world.

 Wire transfers were first introduced over 150 years ago by Western Union.
 The fund transfers between the banks will be electronically routed through a financial network like SWIFT and Fedwire.
 In spite of being quite expensive, this payment can process the payment between businesses within hours.